MichaelRumpler/MichaelRumpler.github.io/_posts/2024-09-21-the-trouble-with-text-rendering-in-skiasharp-and-harfbuzz.md

 If you need to render non-latin languages, emojis or use font ligatures, then you definitely need HarfBuzzSharp.

+**Update:**
+In the next post you can read about [Performance Tuning DrawShapedText](/performance-tuning-drawshapedtext).

 ## Sample code

 I wrote a very simple AvaloniaUI app where you can enter some text and it is rendered with SkiaSharp and HarfBuzz.
 There you can easily see what works in SkiaSharp and what doesn't.

 You can find it on [GitHub](https://github.com/MichaelRumpler/SkiaTextRendering).
-The text rendering code is in [TextInfo.cs](https://github.com/MichaelRumpler/SkiaTextRendering/blob/main/Views/TextInfo.cs).
+The text rendering code is in [TextInfo.cs](https://github.com/MichaelRumpler/SkiaTextRendering/blob/main/SkiaTextRendering/Views/TextInfo.cs).